OpenFreeEnergy/openfe/docs/installation.rst

 When you install ``openfe`` through any of the methods described below, you will install both the core library and the command line interface (CLI).

-If you already have a Mamba or MicroMamba installation, you can install ``openfe`` with:
+If you already have a Mamba installation, you can install ``openfe`` with:

 .. parsed-literal::

   mamba create -c conda-forge -n openfe_env openfe=\ |version|
   mamba activate openfe_env

 Note that you must run the latter line in each shell session where you want to use ``openfe``.
-OpenFE recommends the Mamba or MicroMamba package managers for most users as they are orders of magnitude faster than the default Conda package manager.
-In most cases, they are used identically to Conda.
+OpenFE recommends the Mamba package manager for most users as it is orders of magnitude faster than the default Conda package manager.
+Mamba is a drop in replacement for Conda.

 Installation with ``mambaforge`` (recommended)
 ----------------------------------------------